ryokamiya/django-timelinejs/README.md

 Use TimelineJS developed by VéritéCo for your Django site.
 Just load the tags.
 I'm simply going to copy and adapt the info and docs as per the [TimelineJS-Wordpress-Plugin](https://github.com/VeriteCo/TimelineJS-Wordpress-Plugin)

+Cuztomized for prayer service by adding start/end times and church foreign key.

 ## Description

 There are lots of timeline tools on the web but they are almost all either